icinganalysis/icinganalysis.github.io/content/ludlam.md

 I speculate that Jeck attempted to use Ludlam's published evaporation coefficient which may explain some of the differences.

-We will compare cylinder test data when we get to the review of NACA-TR-1215 in the Thermodynamics thread.
+We will compare cylinder test data when we get to the review of NACA-TR-1215 in the Thermodynamics thread, which might help sort out the more useful analysis methods.

 ##Conclusions